sarabala1979/argo-wf-ocm-multicluster/README.md

 There are multiple components in this project.

-- Placement controller watches the Workflow CR and evaluate the [Placement](https://open-cluster-management.io/concepts/placement/) decision then annotates the Workflow with the remote cluster target.
+- Placement controller watches the Workflow CR and evaluates the [Placement](https://open-cluster-management.io/concepts/placement/) decision, then annotates the Workflow with the remote cluster target.
-- ManifestWork controller watches the Workflow CR with the remote cluster target and create [ManifestWork](https://open-cluster-management.io/concepts/manifestwork/) CR which will propagate the Workflow to the intended remote cluster.
+- ManifestWork controller watches the Workflow CR with the remote cluster target and creates [ManifestWork](https://open-cluster-management.io/concepts/manifestwork/) CR which will propagate the Workflow to the intended remote cluster.
 - Status controller that updates the Workflow CR status on the hub cluster with the remote cluster's Workflow's execution results.
-- Install Add-on that automates the installation of Argo Workflow to all the managed clusters.
+- Install Add-on that automates the installation of Argo Workflows to all the managed clusters.
 See the [Install Add-on README](addons/hub/install/README.md) for more details.
-- Workflow Status Sync Add-on that sync the entire Argo Workflow status from managed clusters to hub cluster See the [Status Sync Add-on README](addons/hub/status_sync/README.md) for more details.
+- Workflow Status Sync Add-on that syncs the entire Argo Workflow status from managed clusters to hub cluster See the [Status Sync Add-on README](addons/hub/status_sync/README.md) for more details.

 See the [Workflow example](example/hello-world.yaml) for the required label(s) and annotation(s).

 ## Dependencies
-- The Open Cluster Management (OCM) multi-cluster environment needs to be setup.
-See the [OCM website](https://open-cluster-management.io/) on how to setup the environment.
+- The Open Cluster Management (OCM) multi-cluster environment needs to be set up.
+See the [OCM website](https://open-cluster-management.io/) on how to set up the environment.
 - In this multi-cluster model, OCM will provide the cluster inventory and ability to deliver workload to the remote/managed clusters.

 ## Developer Build